-- Land for POS and community facilities; and - Landscape treatment for all public realm areas, including local roads.
+- Land for public open space and community facilities; and - Landscape treatment for all public realm areas, including local roads.

 Furthermore, detailed design of spaces throughout the precinct is encouraged through placemaking opportunities that emerge from community social investment.

 11.2 WATER MANAGEMENT